This article may contain compensated links. Please read disclaimer for more info.

 2. The Royal Abbey of Fontevraud

 This gothic abbey, unique in many aspects, was founded in 1101 as a mixed-gender monastery placed under a woman’s leadership.

 The abbey found favor in the eyes of God and men, including the Counts of Anjou and, notably, Henry II of Plantagenet and his wife Eleanor of Aquitaine.
 She made Fontevraud a royal burial place for the Plantagenets.

 One of the main Pays de la Loire attractions and listed UNESCO World Heritage since the year 2000, Fontevraud is today home to a contemporary art center, a stylish hotel, and a Michelin-starred restaurant.

 Don’t miss the polychrome tombs of the Plantagenets: King Henri II, Queen Eleanor of Aquitaine, Isabelle of Angouleme, and King Richard Lionheart.

 MAKE IT SPECIAL: sleep in the Abbey of Fontevraud for a unique experience!

 Nantes, the capital of the region, is an excellent destination for a cultural getaway near Paris.
 Nantes’ main attraction is Les Machines de l’Ile, a unique project by a group of artists and machinists that consists of an ensemble of quirky machines built in the former naval workshops of Ile de Nantes.

-Amongst these machines outstands the Giant Elephant, who likes to wander around the Ile de Nantes.
+Amongst these machines in Nantes outstands the Giant Elephant, who likes to wander around the Ile de Nantes.
 This cheeky elephant can carry up to 50 passengers on his back, and he likes to spray people with his trunk!